billjuv/XIAO-LoRa-CO2-monitoring/README.md

 **Why SCD41 instead of the Atlas Scientific EZO-CO₂?**

 The EZO sensors require lab-grade reference gases for recalibration and proved unreliable in this environment (one of two failed and the other EZO-CO2 sensor readings seem considerably lower than expected).
 The SCD41 supports Forced Recalibration (FRC) using outdoor air (~420 ppm), making field recalibration practical with just a short trip outside.
+**Note:** The SCD41 has a maximum CO₂ reading of 5000 ppm, whereas the Atlas EZO-CO₂ max is 10,000 ppm.
+This should not be a problem in most cases as you want to keep the CO₂ level in fruiting well below 1000.
+During incubation, levels of 10,000 to 20,000 ppm are common - which is beyond the EZO's capabilities as well.

 ### System Architecture